Civil society group lauds release of war prisoners, detainees

 October 21, 2018 (JUBA) – A South Sudanese civil society entity has welcomed progress so far made in regard to the coalition government’s decision to release prisoners of war and detainees.

-- After their release, Prisoners of war line up as they board ICRC plane to Juba on 28 January 2018 (ST Photo)

-Community Empowerment for Progress Organization (CEPO) said the release of the prisoners of war directly impacted on nurturing trust and confidence among the parties for availing political will for genuine implementation of the peace agreement.
+Community Empowerment for Progress Organization (CEPO) said the release of the prisoners of war directly impacted on nurturing trust and confidence among the parties for availing political will for a genuine implementation of the peace agreement.

 “In an honouring manner, we are calling upon parties to do progress in releasing political detainees,” said CEPO’s executive director, Edmund Yakani.

-“The progress made on release of prisoners of war is impressive and we hope same progress can be made on release of political detainees,” he added.
+“The progress made on the release of prisoners of war is impressive and we hope the same progress can be made on the release of political detainees,” he added.

 Last week, the International Committee of the Red Cross (ICRC) said the South Sudanese government had released 24 of the country’s detainees as part of ongoing efforts to implement the revitalized peace agreement.